luoluobuli/cse15l-lab-reports/Lab9/LabReport5.md

 Then you might be able to find the logic mistake in your code.

 ### Student's update:
-I tried the command you suggested and get the following output (sorry if it's hard to read; I cannot change my system's language so the terminal is Chinese) (I cannot understand these Chinese as well):
+I tried the command you suggested and get the following output (sorry if it's hard to read; I cannot change my system's language so the terminal is Chinese) (myself cannot understand these Chinese words):

 ![image](fix1.png)
 ![image](fix2.png)